Fawn Response

 What Is the Fawn Response?

-This response often develops in environments where the safest strategy was to become attuned to a caregiver's moods and needs — to anticipate what they wanted and provide it before conflict could arise.
-Over time, this pattern becomes so deeply embedded that you may lose touch with your own wants, needs, and identity entirely.
+This response often develops in environments where the safest strategy was to become attuned to a caregiver's moods and needs β to anticipate what they wanted and provide it before conflict could arise.
+Children who grew up with unpredictable, narcissistic, or emotionally volatile parents often develop a finely tuned radar for other people's emotions, learning to adjust their own behaviour to keep the peace at any cost.

 Signs You Have a Fawn Response

-- •Chronic people-pleasing — difficulty saying no
+- β’Chronic people-pleasing β difficulty saying no

-- •Strong fear of conflict or disapproval
+- β’Strong fear of conflict or disapproval

-- •Tendency to over-apologise or take responsibility for others' emotions
+- β’Tendency to over-apologise or take responsibility for others' emotions

-- •Difficulty identifying your own needs, wants, or opinions
+- β’Difficulty identifying your own needs, wants, or opinions

-- •May attract narcissistic or controlling partners
+- β’May attract narcissistic or controlling partners

-- •Chameleon-like behaviour — becoming who others need you to be
+- β’Chameleon-like behaviour β becoming who others need you to be

-- •Feeling resentful but unable to express it directly
+- β’Feeling resentful but unable to express it directly

-- •Loss of identity or sense of self outside of relationships
+- β’Loss of identity or sense of self outside of relationships

 The Fawn Response in Relationships